Through The Fibro Fog

 Cauliflower - pick a fresh one!
 A lot of brown spots can be a sign it's been stored for a while.

-Garlic - this is one of the 'big' flavours of the soup as cauliflower is quite subtle to taste.
+Garlic - this is one of the 'big' flavors of the soup as cauliflower is quite subtle to taste.
 I suggest three cloves, but add more to taste if you are a garlic lover!

 Turmeric and ground ginger - these both give the soup a kick of spice, but can easily be adjusted to taste preference.
 Increase or decrease quantities to the level of heat you prefer.